Protein Powder Recalls & Lawsuits: 2025–2026 Tracker (FDA + Class Actions)

 📋 No protein powder recalls were identified in our monitoring period prior to December 2025 that remain relevant for consumer action.
 We will add historical entries as we expand this tracker.

 This is one of the most common points of confusion we see in search queries.
-A protein powder recall and lead contamination are two entirely separate issues, and it's important to understand the difference.
+An FDA recall, a class action lawsuit, and lead contamination are three separate things — and it is important to understand how they relate.

 Bottom line: A protein powder being "not recalled" does not mean it's free of lead or heavy metals.
-And a protein powder with elevated lead levels is not necessarily under a formal recall.
+A lawsuit alleging lead is not the same as a recall — the product usually stays on sale.
+And elevated lead in a product does not automatically trigger either.
 These are parallel safety questions that require separate investigation.
-We cover both on this site so you don't have to piece it together from multiple sources.
+We cover all three on this site so you don't have to piece it together from multiple sources.

 Our Monitoring Criteria

-We include a recall on this tracker if the product is:
+We include a recall or lawsuit on this tracker if the product is:

 We do not include recalls for unrelated supplement categories (vitamins, herbal products, weight loss pills) unless they are directly relevant to the protein supplement audience.
 If you want to search for all supplement recalls, use the FDA's full enforcement database directly.